-Since returning to the Gold Coast, Rebecca has focused on Family Law and has continued to enjoy assisting clients to find practical and cost effective legal solutions.
+Since returning to the Gold Coast in 2008, Rebecca has focused on Family Law and has continued to enjoy assisting clients to find practical and cost effective legal solutions.

 Family Law and other services

 Rebecca is happy to speak to you over the telephone to briefly discuss your issues.
-She then offers initial advice and options for you at an appointment in the office.
+She then offers initial advice and options for you at an appointment in the office or by telephone.

 She enjoys assisting with financial or children’s negotiations and can assist you to finalise your agreement by way of a Consent Order Application in the Court or by a Financial Agreement.

 Rebecca regularly appears in the Family Court and Federal Circuit Court in parenting and property disputes and also in the Magistrates’ Court for domestic violence matters.

 Even though she appears regularly in the Court, Rebecca is a strong advocate for attempting to resolve issues without the Court’s involvement, including by way of the alternative dispute resolution process known as Collaborative Law.
 She is a member of the Gold Coast Collaborative Practice Group.